allpix-squared/allpix-squared/src/modules/CorryvreckanWriter/README.md

 ### Parameters
 * `file_name` : Output filename (file extension `.root` will be appended if not present).
 Defaults to `corryvreckanOutput.root`
 * `geometry_file` : Name of the output geometry file in the Corryvreckan format.
 Defaults to `corryvreckanGeometry.conf`
 * `output_mctruth` : Flag to write out MCParticle information for each hit.
-Defaults to false.
+Defaults to true.

 ### Usage
 Typical usage is: